DaveHalvorsen/ALT_Introns_Exons_and_Promoters/README.md

 * Gavory 2002 Minimum length requirement of the alignment domain of human telomerase RNA to sustain catalytic activity in vitro
 * Murnane 1994 Telomere dynamics in an immortal human cell line
 * Telomere elongation in immortal human cells without detectable telomerase activity
+* Kamranvar 2013 Telomere dysfunction and activation of alternative lengthening of telomeres in B-lymphocytes infected by Epstein-Barr virus